wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) The penalty for an offence against this section is set out in [section 156J][248].

-    Section 156H: inserted, on 21 August 2003, by [section 42][624] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 156H: inserted, on 21 August 2003, by [section 42][627] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 156I Application of other enactments to information published or disclosed under section 156G

-*   Nothing in any Act, other than this Act or the [Official Information Act 1982][477], requires the Bank or any person to whom information or data has been published or disclosed under [section 156G][244] to make that information or data available to any other person.
+*   Nothing in any Act, other than this Act or the [Official Information Act 1982][478], requires the Bank or any person to whom information or data has been published or disclosed under [section 156G][244] to make that information or data available to any other person.

-    Section 156I: inserted, on 21 August 2003, by [section 42][624] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 156I: inserted, on 21 August 2003, by [section 42][627] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 #### Penalties for offences against this Part

-*   Heading: inserted, on 21 August 2003, by [section 42][624] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+*   Heading: inserted, on 21 August 2003, by [section 42][627] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 156J Penalties for offences

-*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on summary conviction,---
+*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000; and